benmvp/slides/2017/reactrally/fiber.md

 Adjancent JSX elements are invalid

 NOTES:
-- If you're coming from a templating background like Handlebars you may try to use JSX like this
+- When you were new to React, you may have tried to do something like this
 - You know you want to stick the contents of `PageBody` in `Page`

 /////